EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - measurements
   - Type: Measurement[]
   - Description: Contains measurements that describe outcomes of an experiment.
+- equations
+  - Type: ODE[]
+  - Description: Contains ordinary differential equations that describe the kinetic model.
-- kinetic_model
+- parameters
-  - Type: KineticModel
+  - Type: Parameter[]
-  - Description: Contains the kinetic model of the experiment.
+  - Description: Contains parameters that are part of the kinetic model.

 ## General information